The New York Academy of Medicine, 1216 Fifth Avenue at 103rd Street, New York, NY 10029

 Presented in collaboration with the Museum of the City of New York and supported by a grant from Humanities New York.

-Following her lecture, Epstein will be joined in conversation by Peter Schafer, Acting Director of Family Health and Disparities at the New York Academy of Medicine.
+Following her lecture, Epstein will be joined in conversation by Peter Schafer, Acting Director of Center for Health Policy and Programs at the New York Academy of Medicine.

 About the Speakers: